 Applicants who are not selected will be informed by email.
-The Commission does not have capacity to automatically provide individual feedback due to the large number of applicants, however in case of further inquiry please refer to the functional mailbox: FPI-EUEOM-APPLICATIONS@ec.europa.eu entire selection process and the preparations for deployment, the Commission will only take into consideration the data included in the Roster (departure airport, passport data, e-mail addresses, telephone numbers, etc.).
+The Commission does not have capacity to automatically provide individual feedback due to the large number of applicants, however in case of further inquiry please refer to the functional mailbox: FPI-EUEOM-APPLICATIONS@ec.europa.eu

+Candidates are herewith requested to update their CV in the EU Roster (https://webgate.ec.europa.eu/eom/roster/home) prior to submitting their candidature.
+For the entire selection process and the preparations for deployment, the Commission will only take into consideration the data included in the Roster (departure airport, passport data, email addresses, telephone numbers, etc.).
 Should a CV not include all the required information, the applicant will be rejected.
 Further communication by the candidate (for example concerning new departure airport, changed e-mail, etc.) shall not be taken into consideration.